hannesvdvreken/hannesvdvreken.github.io/_posts/2016-02-24-airbnb-tricks.md

 # Contact host beforehand

 On Airbnb, on every page to view a place, there is a button that says "contact host".
 Use it.
 I get in touch with hosts before sending a booking request with my credit card details.
 I do this to send a little introduction about myself, and the reason why I am looking to rent their place.
 Don't tell your bad habits or your life story.
 Just the information they need.
-For example: I'm a passionate runner since 2014 and I'm planning on making a weekend trip to Valencia to run the Valencia marathon with X friends from day Y till day Z. One time I got the price for a seaside villa in Valencia for 6 nights down from 3500 euro 2000.
+For example: I'm a passionate runner since 2014 and I'm planning on making a weekend trip to Valencia to run the Valencia marathon with X friends from day Y till day Z. One time I got the price for a seaside villa in Valencia for 6 nights down from 3500 euro to 2000!

 ![contact host](/assets/article_images/2016-02-24-airbnb-tricks/contact-host.png)